 Just like with a traditional mortgage, there are closing costs associated with a reverse mortgage.
 These closing costs may include a loan origination fee, appraisal, title search and insurance, surveys, inspections, recording fees, and other fees.
 Sometimes these costs can be financed into the loan.

-The Federal Housing Administration (FHA) also requires borrowers to pay a sizable upfront mortgage insurance premium on some HECM reverse mortgages, which can affect the cost of these loans.
+The Federal Housing Administration (FHA) also requires borrowers to pay an upfront mortgage insurance premium on some HECM reverse mortgages.
+Depending on how much you borrow during the first year, this could be sizeable and affect the cost of these loans.

 The National Reverse Mortgage Lender Association (NRMLA) has a helpful reverse mortgage calculator to estimate your costs.
 Fees vary by lender, so if you are considering a reverse mortgage, it is important to shop around.

 The FHA maintains a list of legitimate reverse mortgage lenders that offer HECM loans.
 Check your lender at HUD.
 It helps to work with a lender who has many years of experience with these loans.
-Federal law prohibits anyone from requiring you to buy a financial product (e.g., life insurance, long-term care insurance) in order to get a reverse mortgage.
+Federal law prohibits anyone from requiring you to buy a financial product (e.g., life insurance, long-term care insurance, an annuity) in order to get a reverse mortgage.

 To learn more about common scams targeted at seniors, use NCOA’s toolkit, Savvy Saving Seniors®.